Updated October 2021

 Energy storage allows solar energy to be deployed at all times of the day or night, making the electricity grid more flexible to changes in demand.
 Solar coupled with battery storage also improves grid resiliency by providing a backup energy source for homeowners and businesses when storms or other emergencies cause a power failure.

-While energy storage takes many forms, and includes thermal and mechanical systems as well as batteries, solar + storage typically consists of a solar array connected to a battery technology that stores the energy for future use.
+While energy storage takes many forms, and includes thermal and mechanical systems as well as batteries, solar-plus-storage typically consists of a solar array connected to a battery technology that stores the energy for future use.
 When directly connected to the transmission or distribution system, storage is referred to as front-of-the-meter storage.
 This type of storage is typically coupled with utility-scale solar projects.
 Behind-the-meter storage refers to storage that is deployed at residential or commercial scales with distributed energy, such as solar arrays on households and businesses.

 Behind-the-meter storage can also provide these benefits, but market structures may not allow these systems to integrate into the grid.
 Independent system operators (ISOs) may have capacity requirements to participate in grid services programs, which may exclude distributed or behind-the-meter projects that tend to be smaller.
 However, behind-the-meter storage provides other benefits to the electricity consumers.
 These benefits include:

-The value of solar + storage will vary depending on state and local policies.
+The value of solar-plus-storage will vary depending on state and local policies.
 In areas where net metering is unavailable, storage allows individuals to reserve energy for future consumption instead of selling it back to the grid at an uneconomical rate.
 State policies that establish variable electricity rates, such as demand charges or time-of-use rates, can also encourage the use of storage by adjusting the value of electricity based on demand.
 Currently, it is much more common for these variable rate structures to apply to businesses rather than residences.
 Residential demand for storage will grow as utilities adopt more variable rate structures for this market segment, which is already well underway in California.

 The Solar PV Construction section of this toolkit describes ways to make the permitting process faster and more efficient in order to lower the cost of a solar energy system.
-Similar strategies can also encourage the growth of solar + storage at the local level.
+Similar strategies can also encourage the growth of solar-plus-storage at the local level.
 The primary factors to consider when designing permitting processes for storage include the location of the energy storage system (inside or outside) and the fire and safety requirements and regulations that vary by energy storage type.

 The storage component of a system can be placed either inside or outside of a building.
 Typically, systems located inside a building have more stringent permitting and inspection requirements, particularly if a property is inhabited.
 These precautions are due to fire and safety considerations.
 In contrast, outdoor systems often have less stringent permitting and inspection requirements, as there tends to be greater ventilation outside and the systems are more easily accessible for service in times of emergency.

 The Planning, Zoning, and Development section of this toolkit describes ways communities can adopt solar-ready construction guidelines.
-In a similar way, storage-ready construction can promote solar + storage development.
+In a similar way, storage-ready construction can promote solar-plus-storage development.
 Storage-ready construction can reduce installation costs by up to $2,500 and support deployment on critical infrastructure.
 While there is no available resource that provides solar + storage-ready guidelines, a report prepared for NYSolar Smart Distributed Generation Hub outlines a few key considerations, including: the installation of a grid-tied inverter to allow for quick connection of a dual function inverter when a storage system is installed; allowing space in the mechanical rooms for equipment; and ensuring the space for the storage system is above the flood plain to avoid permitting complications.

 In 2017, Green Mountain Power (GMP) in Vermont implemented a residential battery storage program, which offered its ratepayers the option to lease a Tesla Powerwall battery.
 Participating homeowners lease systems for $15/month and receive 8-12 hours of backup power.
 Green Mountain Power aggregated these systems to reduce overall grid load during peak times to save on capacity and transmission expenses.
 After 500 of these batteries were deployed, GMP saved $500,000 in a single-day by reducing peak demand during a July heat wave.